obspy/obspy/misc/docs/source/tutorial/code_snippets/xcorr_detector.rst

         return Trace(data=data, header=header)

     similarity = similarity_component_thres(ccs, 0.5, 3)
-    detections = similarity_detector(None, 0.5, 10, 10, similarity=similarity, plot_detections=stream)
+    detections = similarity_detector(None, height, distance, similarity=similarity, plot_detections=stream)

 Now, we have only 7 detections, probably from a specific earthquake cluster.
 To get more detections, we need to relax the constraints again.
-Another possibility is to calculate the envelope of the data before applying the correlation.
+Another possibility is to calculate the envelope of the data before applying the correlation or to mute the coda waves in the template by setting corresponding data values to zero.

 Finally, amplitude ratios between the detections and the template are calculated and inserted into the detection list.
 The magnitude of the detected earthquakes